GTPB/ARANGS16/docs/2016-05-10/puppet/Worksheet.md

 ![tahr](http://www.exclusiveadventuresnz.com/images/hunting/big-game/bull-tahr/bull-tahr-banner1.jpg)

 - Have a look at this edited [Vagrantfile](https://github.com/rvosa/arangs2016/blob/master/conf/vagrant/Vagrantfile)
-- Which Linux distribution is specified in this file?
+- Which Linux distribution is specified in this file? _The file specifies [ubuntu/trusty64](https://atlas.hashicorp.com/ubuntu/boxes/trusty64), which corresponds with Ubuntu 14.04 LTS "Trusty Tahr"_
 - Can you find this distribution in the [vagrant cloud](https://atlas.hashicorp.com/boxes/search)?
 - Is this a common distribution?
 - How does it compare to the operating system of your host desktop?